bonaparte/bonaparte/components/index.md

-All Bonaparte components follow two of core principles:
+All Bonaparte components follow two core principles:

 ## 1. Components are design agnostic
 This